 • to inform the NDIAS of the publication and presentation of research completed during the fellowship period and to provide the NDIAS with copies of papers, articles, and books resulting from their fellowship.

-While in residence, in addition to the expectations and responsibilities of their appointment, fellows are invited to actively participate in the intellectual and cultural community at Notre Dame.
-Additionally, there are many opportunities to engage with colleagues and scholars from the University of Notre Dame, from universities in Chicago and nearby, and with guest speakers through the Institute’s many events.
+While in residence, in addition to the expectations and responsibilities of their appointment, fellows were invited to actively participate in the intellectual and cultural community at Notre Dame.
+Additionally, there were many opportunities to engage with colleagues and scholars from the University of Notre Dame, from universities in Chicago and nearby, and with guest speakers through the Institute’s many events.